Cast Iron alloy pump ends

 Standard construction includes Ni-Resist impellers and diffusers with dual pad (Synthane) up-thrust wear pads.
-Standard on the pumps are tungsten carbide upper and lower bearings located in the intake base and discharge head.
+Standard on the pumps is tungsten carbide upper and lower bearings located in the intake base and discharge head.
 The highly abrasive resistant tungsten carbide bearings provide critical lateral support in gas and oil well applications.
 These oilfield submersible pumps are stacked in a compression type configuration which allows for close tolerances which are very good for mild abrasives and provides enhanced down-thrust support.
 This down-thrust support allows for extended low flow operating ranges of the unit.
 The pump shafts on these units are hardened Stainless steel construction.
 These oilfield submersible pumps are the answer for today's lifting applications.

 - Bolt-on or integral heads and bases available

 - Corrosion-resistant stainless steel is available

 - Impellers and diffusers cast from high-strength corrosion-resistant nickel-based alloy Shaft

-- Ability to configure pump as application requires
+- Ability to configure pump as the application requires

 - Extended run life when utilizing the NI-RESIST pump

 - Ability to join several pump sections to support multiple head requirement

 Watch Our Video